odkr/lpassh-add/MANUAL.rst

 LPASSH_ADD_AGENT_DISABLE
    0 (for false) or 1 (for true).
 Whether **lpassh-add** should use the LastPass agent.
-Any value other than 0 or 1 will be silently ignored.
+Any value other than 0 or 1 triggers an error.
    (Default if not set: Respect ``LPASS_AGENT_DISABLE``.)

 LPASS_ASKPASS